Carbon offset projects

 In 2015, governments from around the world adopted the Paris Agreement, marking a joint commitment to limiting global temperature rise to well below 2 °C, with efforts to limit warming to 1.5 °C. In addition, the scientific community sees this commitment as inevitable requirement to prevent the worst impacts of climate change.
 Consequently, the Science Based Targets initiative (SBTi) was founded in that very same year.
 Its aim is to mobilize the private sector to set greenhouse gas emissions reduction targets in line with climate science as well as providing the necessary tools companies need to set targets.

 Five years down the road, global emissions continue to increase.
-Despite the COVID pandemic and its resulting impact on the global economy, this did not significantly change that trajectory, revealing that we are not yet on track to avoid the dangerous and irreversible impacts of climate change.
+Despite the COVID pandemic and its resulting impact on the global economy, this did not significantly change that trajectory, revealing that we are not yet on track to reach net zero and to avoid the dangerous and irreversible impacts of climate change.

 However, there is hope on the horizon, with Science Based Targets being a promising way to guide companies to bring down emissions.
 And there is proof for it: According to the 2020 SBTi Annual Progress Report the adoption of Science Based Targets as guidelines for companies to set concrete emissions goals and to respectively adjust their business activities continues to accelerate.
 As of early 2021 over 1,100 companies have committed to the SBTi and over 570 companies have set and validated targets.
 More than 390 of these companies are setting their commitments in line with a 1.5 °C reduction pathway.